michaelw-gh/cspace-converter/README.md

 # cspace-converter

-Migrate data to CollectionSpace from CSV.
+Migrate data into CollectionSpace from CSV files.

 ## Getting Started